Theomat/theomat.github.io/_pages/cnrs.md

 **Do ask for more files, especially from people from your field who were recently recruited!**

-This document was last updated in September 2025.
+This document was last updated in October 2025.

 Table of content: